Nireves333/cst311-assignments/PA3/README.md

 Many successful businesses have been built by building rich applications on top of a TCP/IP service such as the one you will create in this assignment.

 ## Task
-Your task is to write client code that satisfies the following requirements:
+Your task is to write client and server code that satisfies the following requirements:

 ### Client code
 There are two identical clients that will both communicate with the server.